Welcome to Phil Munts' Microcontroller Machinations

 Datura Int'l aka DTI Security aka Arrowhead Technologies aka Scantronic USA manufactured burglar and fire alarm panels and keypads.
 The panels were all based on numerous 8051 variants.
 The older keypads contained the 8049 and the newer ones the 8052.
 Our products sold directly to alarm installers, big monitoring outfits like Brinks Home Security, and to remarketers like Dictograph.
 We also sold a huge amount of product overseas, curiously, to gun-free/crime-free paradises like Great Britain and the Netherlands.

 All of these market segments were extremely cost sensitive, so we were always striving to reduce the cost of materials.
 We flirted with a number of interesting 8051 derivatives that promised more integration that the basic 8052, like the DS5000 from Dallas Semiconductor, and various high integration parts from Siemens.
-We always seemed to gravitate back to the commodity 8052 and friends, though.
+We always seemed to gravitate back to the commodity 8052 and friends, though, for unit price and especially availability.

 Our code base was entirely written in hand-tuned assembly language, which made reuse and migration to new products difficult.
 We experimented with 8051 compilers for first Pascal and then C from Archimedes, but the generated code was too large and slow for our products.

 After three years of living in California, I was desperate to escape.
-I began looking for graduate schools that would not require the GRE (Graduate Record Examination).
-I found UAF--University of Alaska Fairbanks.
+I began looking for graduate schools that were both far from California and did not require the GRE (Graduate Record Examination).
+I found UAF: University of Alaska Fairbanks.
 They also had an indoor smallbore rifle and pistol range, a big plus.
-So I began the application process.
+So I began the UAF application process early 1988.
+Somewhat to my surprise, especially since I had not actually finshed the application process and had frankly forgotten about it, I was accepted during the summer of 1988.

 Beyond the 8051